deancochran/deancochran.github.io/README.md

 that allows me to pursue my passion for nature and adventure while still delivering high-quality work.
 This balance fuels my creativity and keeps me at my best.

-Thanks for stopping by—feel free to connect or explore my work further!
+Thanks for stopping by.
+Feel free to connect or explore my work further!
 If you enjoyed this page or found it helpful, consider donating to support future content <a
     class="anchor"
     href="https://buymeacoffee.com/deancochran">here</a>